ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 - Enrollment exit reason (most likely "Aged out")
 - Last funding period

-In the FIRST of those two rows, enter in the new age group (and funding) by completing the following columns:
+In the SECOND of those two rows, enter in the new age group (and funding) by completing the following columns:
 - Age group
 - Enrollment start date
 - Funding type